 Books produced by Shattil/Rozinski Photography have been published to critical acclaim and enjoyed by readers of all ages.

 The books listed below link to online ordering from Amazon.com.
-Click any book cover for a direct link to the book on Amazon and complete your purchase.
+Click on any book cover for a direct link to the book on Amazon and complete your purchase.
 Autographed copies are available exclusively from dancingpelican.com – please contact us if interested.

 Valley of the Dunes is an intimate look at one of America’s most spectacular and fascinating regions – Colorado’s San Luis Valley and Great Sand Dunes National Park.
 120 full color coffee-table images created over 25 years captures the spirit and color of a land apart – a mosaic of dunes, landscapes and wildlife bordered on either side by rugged, snowcapped mountains.
 Photos are accompanied by the eloquent text of writer, Audrey DeLella Benedict, seasoned naturalist and passionate advocate for the conservation of Colorado’s mountain landscapes.